-The school's chamber music programme continued to grow throughout the year, and more and more pupils were actively engaged in ensemble playing.
+The School's chamber music programme continued to grow throughout the year, with all pupils - regardless of age or instrument - now actively engaged in ensemble playing.
 Most programmes, whether internal or external, were evenly divided between solo and chamber repertoire, and a wide range of staff contributed towards the coaching of chamber groups.